Bustamante, Nuevo León: History

 Adding to the misery were epidemics of disease.
 Cholera cost 197 lives in the Bustamante region in 1849 and smallpox in 1856-1857 killed 429 in a wider area.
 The epidemics also took a heavy toll on the Indian raiders and the number of raids dropped substantially after the late 1850s, culminating in one last Comanche raid in 1870.

 Attractions

-The chief tourist attractions are the Bustamante caves about two miles southwest of the town.
+The main tourist attractions are the Bustamante caves about two miles southwest of the town.